WPChill/strong-testimonials/readme.txt

 Yes.
 There is a custom field editor where you can add or remove fields, change field details, and drag-and-drop to reorder them.
 You can also customize the form error & success messages and the Submit button.

+= After the form has been submitted, can I redirect them to another page?

+Yes.

 = I want to use categories.
 Can I add a category selector to the submission form? =

 Yes.
 After setting up your categories, you can add a category dropdown or checklist to the form.